SCaruthers/BusyState/README.md

 # Help Text from Script
 Read and Set the Thread Execution State.

-The following values can be used:\n ES_AWAYMODE_REQUIRED
+The following values can be used:

+ES_AWAYMODE_REQUIRED
 Enables away mode.
 This value must be specified with ES_CONTINUOUS.
 Away mode should be used only by media-recording and media-distribution